Add Category Details

 - Status.
 (Published/Unpublished/Archived/Trashed) The published status of the item.

-- Access Level.
+- Access.
 Who has access to this item.
 Default options are:

 - Public: Everyone has access